ckritk/TDS-Virtual-Teaching-Assistant-API/README.md

 # TDS Virtual Teaching Assistant API

-This project builds an intelligent API that acts as a Virtual Teaching Assistant for the **Tools in Data Science (TDS)** course (Jan 2025, IIT Madras Online BSc).
+This project builds an intelligent API that acts as a Virtual Teaching Assistant for the **Tools in Data Science (TDS)** course (Jan 2025, IIT Madras Online BS Data Science and Applications).
 It enables automated answering of student questions using both text and image inputs.

 The backend performs the following: